nand2mario/nestang/README.md

 The best way to experience NESTang is with the Tang Nano 20K (Retro Game Kit version), which cost $38 last time I checked.
 The board features FPGA-friendly SDRAM memory.
 And the kit includes the necessary controller adapters and a pair of controllers.
 Here's what you need to run NESTang:

 * The Tang Nano 20K board.
 * Sipeed ps2 controller adapters connected to the board's pin 15-20 on both sides.
+The latest 0.6 release also supports [USB gamepads](doc/usb_gamepad.md).
 * Playstation controllers (wired or wireless) connected to the adapters.
 * HDMI cable to connect the board to a monitor.
-* NESTang 0.5 program downloaded from [github](https://github.com/nand2mario/nestang/releases) and transferred to the board using either [openFPGALoader](https://github.com/trabucayre/openFPGALoader) or Gowin programmer.
+* Latest NESTang program downloaded from [github](https://github.com/nand2mario/nestang/releases) and transferred to the board using either [openFPGALoader](https://github.com/trabucayre/openFPGALoader) or Gowin programmer.
 * A MicroSD card to hold ROMs.
 An 8GB cards should suffice.
 The `tools/nes2img.py` python program can be used to convert .nes ROM files to an .img file.
 Ensure that you have Python version 3.7 or higher, and then install the Pillow package using `pip3 install pillow`.
 You can then use an SD imaging tool such as [Balena Etcher](https://www.balena.io/etcher) to burn the newly created image onto the MicroSD card.
 * Insert the MicroSD card and power up the board to start playing your favorite games!